129th Boston Marathon, Bank of America logo

 Irena K.

 As survivors of traumatic injuries, Irena and her family have experienced the long road to rehabilitation and healing.
-Inspired by her family’s strength, Irena runs for the Brigham Stepping Strong Team to raise funds for trauma research, care, prevention, and recovery.
+Inspired by her family’s strength, Irena ran for the Brigham Stepping Strong Team to raise funds for trauma research, care, prevention, and recovery.

 Onajite Okotogo training outdoors for the Boston Marathon.
 Support her fundraising journey with the Bank of America.